Beautiful, Award-Winning, Sandy Beaches… in Abundance!

 Address: Llandysul, SA44 6QN

 One of the nearest beaches, this small inlet and pebble cove is more for walkers and nature than swimming.
-You can walk some of the best sections of the Coastal Path from here.
+You can walk some of the best sections of the Coastal Path from here, and head up to the famous Witches Cauldron.

 A National Trust site of scientific interest, it's a good spot to look for Grey Seals basking on the rocks.
 Dogs welcome all year round.